 Natural stones are beautiful, and durable..but they must be sealed after installation!
 You can read more about a sealing mishap I had (HERE).

-Travertine natural stone comes in many finishes.
+Marble natural stones comes in many finishes.
 It is important to understand the difference when selecting your stone choice, based on where the stone will be used in your home.

-- Polished – The travertine is smoothed and polished to a shiny, reflective surface similar to marble.
+- Polished – The tile is smoothed and polished to a shiny, reflective surface similar to marble.
 This finish is most common in commercial spaces.

 - Honed – A honed finish is flat and satiny smooth with a low-shine matte finish.
 Honed travertine is the most popular choice for home use.

-- Brushed – Brushed travertine has a slightly rough texture and a matte finish.
+- Brushed – Brushed marble has a slightly rough texture and a matte finish.
 More antique and is less slippery compared to honed or polished finish

 - Saw Cut – A flat, very matte finish with no honing or polish.
 No further finishing done after being cut with the wet saw.

-- Tumbled – Tumbled travertine is the most natural finish, resulting in a highly textured finish with no shine and edges that are rounded with a worn appearance that resembles ancient stone.
-Tumbled travertine is most often found in outdoor installations, such as around a swimming pool.
+- Tumbled – Tumbled marble is the most natural finish, resulting in a highly textured finish with no shine and edges that are rounded with a worn appearance that resembles ancient stone.
+Tumbled marble is most often found in outdoor installations, such as around a swimming pool.

-We selected brushed travertine for our project.
+We selected brushed/chiseled marble for our project.
 This type of polish tends to be less slippery and thought it was a good choice for wet feet coming inside from the pool.

 3) Ceiling fan…gone.
 Aesthetically, I’m not a “fan” of ceiling fans (no pun intended) in a room.
 They serve a practical purpose, but unless I really need circulating air in the space, I would much rather have a beautiful chandelier or pendant instead of a ceiling fan.
 You can read a prior post about lighting (HERE).
 I can’t stress enough how important lighting is to a home, it can make or break a space.